Adelaide Hoodless: Biography

-Early life and education
+Early life

-Adelaide Hunter was born on a farm near St. George, Canada West (now Ontario), the youngest of twelve children.
-Her father died a few months after her birth on October 13, 1858.
-Her mother, Jane Hamilton Hunter, was left to manage the farm and a large household.
-Perhaps the hard work and isolation of her youth inspired Hoodless to take up the cause of domestic reform years later.
+Adelaide Sophia Hoodless (née Addie Sophia Hunter) was born on 27 February 1858 at "The Willows," her family's farmhouse near St. George in Brant County, Canada West (now Ontario).
+She was the youngest of twelve children born to Jane Hamilton Hunter and David Hunter.
+Her father died only a few months after her birth, leaving her mother to manage the farm and raise the large household.